Hepatic portal system: Function

 The portal venous system is responsible for directing blood from parts of the gastrointestinal tract to the liver.
 Substances absorbed in the small intestine travel first to the liver for processing before continuing to the heart.
 Not all of the gastrointestinal tract is part of this system.
 The system extends from about the lower portion of the esophagus to the upper part of the anal canal.
 It also includes venous drainage from the spleen, pancreas and visceral fat.

 The benefit of first-pass metabolism, whereby substances absorbed from food in the gut pass through the liver before entering the systemic circulation, is to use the liver as a shield (a first line of defense) between (a) the food, its toxins (whatever they may be), and its metabolic intermediates/metabolites (such as ammonia) and (b) the rest of the body's tissues, including the brain.
 The necessity of such a system is demonstrated by what happens when the system breaks down, as seen when advanced hepatic fibrosis in cirrhosis leads to hepatic encephalopathy in the brain owing to the blood being loaded with ammonia and other substances not conducive to brain function.

 Blood flow to the liver is unique in that it receives both oxygenated and (partially) deoxygenated blood.
 As a result, the partial gas pressure of oxygen (pO2) and perfusion pressure of portal blood are lower than in other organs of the body.
 Blood passes from branches of the portal vein through cavities between "plates" of hepatocytes called sinusoids.
 Blood also flows from branches of the hepatic artery and mixes in the sinusoids to supply the hepatocytes with oxygen.
 This mixture percolates through the sinusoids and collects in a central vein which drains into the hepatic vein.
 The hepatic vein subsequently drains into the inferior vena cava.

 The hepatic artery provides 30 to 40% of the oxygen to the liver, while only accounting for 25% of the total liver blood flow.
 The rest comes from the partially deoxygenated blood from the portal vein.
 The liver consumes about 20% of the total body oxygen when at rest.
 That is why the total liver blood flow is quite high, at about 1 litre a minute and up to two litres a minute.
 That is on average one fourth of the average cardiac output at rest.

 Clinical significance

 Portal hypertension is a condition in which the blood pressure of the portal venous system is too high.
 It is often the result of cirrhosis of the liver.
+Liver cirrhosis can lead to increased intrahepatic vascular resistance and vasodilation of portal system arteries, both of which increase pressure in the portal vein.
+Color Doppler Ultrasound is the most useful imaging tool used to identify aneurysms, thrombosis, and branching patterns of the portal venous system, and to determine if treatment or surgery will be necessary.
+In preparation for surgery, Color Doppler Ultrasound is used to identify portal vein branching patterns to ensure preserved portal perfusion and choose appropriate vessel connections for a liver transplant.